eralmendral/EIRIS/README.md

 # EIRIS
-Education Illumined Realtime Information System
+Education I------- Realtime Information System

 ## What:
 - Purpose of the system is the explicit, transparent and fun data driven analysis of users' educational / scholastic growth.